 Generate an integral gender perspective within SIPAZ’s activities:

-Internal workshops on planning, monitoring, and evaluating processes are planned for staff members in order for them to integrate gender with specific objectives, strategies, and activities.
-Gender is not only the priority of the persons working on this issue within SIPAZ, but of the whole team.
+Internal workshops on planning, monitoring, and evaluating processes are planned for staff members to integrate gender with specific objectives, strategies, and activities.
+Gender is the priority of the persons working on this issue within SIPAZ and the whole team.

 Although many SIPAZ workshops are exclusively for women, the presence of men is also encouraged.
-Having men in the workshops creates a positive exchange of ideas between women and men bringing interesting insights to the discussions and reflections.
-Language is frequently a difficulty because not all SIPAZ staff persons speak the indigenous language of the region, which is ch’ol, and many of the indigenous women do not speak Spanish.
-The project plans look for women in the communities who can help, both with the preparation and the evaluation of the workshops, as well as with translation during them.
+Having men in the workshops creates a positive exchange of ideas between women and men, bringing interesting insights to the discussions and reflections.
+Language is frequently a difficulty because not all SIPAZ staff persons speak the region’s indigenous language, which is ch’ol, and many of the indigenous women do not speak Spanish.
+The project plans look for women in the communities who can help, both with the preparation and evaluation of the workshops and translation.